 What is Soulhub?

-Carmen wanted to change the perception of therapy being something that is done in the portacabin in the back of a school so she founded a community focused on wellbeing for the mind, body and soul.
+Carmen wanted to change the perception of therapy being something that is done in the portacabin in the back of a school, so she founded a community focused on wellbeing in natural settings.

-There are 25 contributors in the collective with a range of different skills and modalities who create podcasts, events and retreats.
-There is also a wellbeing app which provides tools for businesses and individuals.
+There are 25 contributors in the collective with a range of different skills and modalities who create podcasts, events and nature based retreats.
+There is also a wellbeing app which provides mental health tools for businesses and individuals.

 Feel like giving up?